5.2: Proofreading for Grammar

 We’ll have to drive the station is too far away to get there on foot.

 You’re doing just fine reading this sentence up until the word “is” since, the way things were going, you probably expected a vehicle to follow the article “the.”
 Assuming “drive” is being used as a transitive verb (Simmons, 2007) that takes an object, “station wagon” would make sense.
 When you see “is” instead of “wagon,” however, you might go back and see if the writer forgot to put “to” before “station” to make “drive to the station.”
 That doesn’t make sense either, however, given what follows.
-Finally, you realize that you’re really dealing with two distinct independent clauses starting with a short one, and that some punctuation is missing after “drive.”
+Finally, you realize that you’re really dealing with two distinct independent clauses starting with a short one and that some punctuation is missing after “drive.”
 The sentence is like a chain with a broken link.

 Once you’ve found that missing link, fixing a run-on is just a simple matter of adding the correct punctuation and perhaps a conjunction, depending on the relationship between the clauses.
 Indeed, the options for fixing a run-on are identical to those for fixing a comma splice.
-Following the same menu of options as those presented above, you would be correct doing any of the following:
+Following the same menu of options as those presented above, you would be correct to do any of the following:

-• Add a period between the clauses (after “drive”) and capitalize “the” to form two sentences:
+- Add a period between the clauses (after “drive”) and capitalize “the” to form two sentences:

 We’ll have to drive.
 The station is too far away to get there on foot.

-• Add a semicolon between the clauses to form a compound sentence:
+- Add a semicolon between the clauses to form a compound sentence:

 We’ll have to drive; the station is too far away to get there on foot.